Board of Directors

 Vice President

-Todd is a line crew leader at Unitil Electric, where he has worked since 2012 and serves as the Vice President of the UWUA Local B340.
-A life long resident of Fitchburg, Todd is a graduate of FHS class of ’93 and a graduate of FSU.
-Todd is an avid volunteer throughout the city taking on projects for the Fitchburg Street Hockey League, Boy Scouts of America, and as a crew member at FATV.
-While volunteering for FATV Todd particularly enjoys covering FHS and FSU sporting events where he often takes on the challenge as a replay technician.
-He is the recipient of the 2022 Romolo Testarmata Award, honoring his volunteerism to FATV and the community.
-By serving on the FATV Board of Directors, Todd hopes to add to the value that FATV provides to the community.
+Todd is a Senior Safety Specialist at Unitil Electric, where he has worked since 2012, he previously served as the President of the UWUA Local B340.
+A lifelong resident of Fitchburg, Todd is a graduate of FHS class of ’93 and a graduate of FSU.
+Todd has been an avid volunteer throughout the community, contributing to organizations such as the Fitchburg Street Hockey League, the Boy Scouts of America, and as a crew member at FATV.
+While volunteering for FATV, he particularly enjoys covering FHS and FSU sporting events where he often takes on the challenge as a replay technician.

 Sharon Bernard